cb109/sublime3dsmax/README.md

 If you don't have Package Control installed, get it here: [Package Control](https://sublime.wbond.net/installation#st2 "https://sublime.wbond.net/installation#st2")

 1. In Sublime start *Package Control -> Install Package*
-2. Search for *Sublime3dsMax* and hit Enter to install
+2. Search for *Send to 3ds Max* or *Sublime3dsMax* and hit Enter to install

 How to install manually
 ------------------